Hazard Mitigation Grant Program (HMGP)

 - Outreach/community education campaigns

-- Phased projects – Two-part project awards for design, environmental clearance, Benefit Cost Analysis development, etc., then awards the funding to implement the project.
+- Phased projects – two-part project awards for 1) design, environmental clearance, cost-benefit analysis, etc., and 2) awards for project implementation.

 Check out FEMA’s website for more information here.